danielbodnar/awesome-stars/README.md

 - [salesforce/CodeGen](https://github.com/salesforce/CodeGen) - CodeGen is a family of open-source model for program synthesis.
 Trained on TPU-v4.
 Competitive with OpenAI Codex.
 - [GreyDGL/PentestGPT](https://github.com/GreyDGL/PentestGPT) - A GPT-empowered penetration testing tool
 - [microsoft/TypeChat](https://github.com/microsoft/TypeChat) - TypeChat is a library that makes it easy to build natural language interfaces using types.
-- [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 2, Mistral, and other large language models.
+- [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 2, Mistral, Gemma, and other large language models.
 - [mlc-ai/web-llm](https://github.com/mlc-ai/web-llm) - Bringing large-language models and chat to web browsers.
 Everything runs inside the browser with no server support.
 - [langgenius/dify](https://github.com/langgenius/dify) - An Open-Source Assistants API and GPTs alternative.
 Dify.AI is an LLM application development platform.
 It integrates the concepts of Backend as a Service and LLMOps, covering the core tech stack requ
 - [geekan/MetaGPT](https://github.com/geekan/MetaGPT) - 🌟 The Multi-Agent Framework: Given one line Requirement, return PRD, Design, Tasks, Repo